genicsblog/genicsblog.com/_posts/gouravkhunger/2022-04-03-how-to-create-a-pull-request-in-github-correctly.md

 ![Fetch upstream button on GitHub](https://user-images.githubusercontent.com/46792249/161415987-2c9160b0-9f14-4ee6-b569-16c900b26950.png){:width="60%"}

-Pressing **Fetch and merge** gets changes from original repository to our fork allowing us to keep the fork up to date.
+Pressing **Fetch and merge** gets changes from the original repository to our fork allowing us to keep the fork up to date.

-If we had made changes directly to the main branch, it could cause merge conflicts as our fork would have different commits than original repository.
+If we had made changes directly to the main branch, it could cause merge conflicts as our fork would have different commits than the original repository.

-Also, this could pollute the new PRs with old commits if the main branch of fork isn't kept up to date with original repository.
+Also, this could pollute the new PRs with old commits if the main branch of the fork isn't kept up to date with the original repository.

 ### What is a good place to start with open source?

 Genics Blog is an [open source](https://github.com/genicsblog) developer publication where we do a lot of open source work.
-We are a high school student run organisation.
+We are a high school student run organization.
 Join our [community on Discord](https://discord.genicsblog.com) to learn about opportunities from experienced developers and get involved!

 ## Further Resources